 2020-April-29 at 23:06 #8595MichaelKeymaster

 Thanks very much Günther for these amazing Lectron System adaptations!
 They go far beyond the little 2 and 3 transistor AM radios that were initially presented by Egger and Braun.
 Thanks so much!

-- This reply was modified 1 month ago by mwpeters75.
+- This reply was modified 3 years, 4 months ago by Michael.